CS-LAB-MGMT/CS_LAB_MGMT/README.md

 Now to merge it into my feature branch.
 `git checkout feature123`
 `git merge development`
-Luckily, the other developers didn't make any conflicting changes to the files you worked with.
+Luckily, the other developers didn't make any conflicting changes to the files I worked with.
 So the merge was successful!
-Ah, you took a break for lunch, read more about that cool library, and realized you can make it work!
+Ah, I took a break for lunch, read more about that cool library, and realized I can make it work!
 `git checkout feature123_libtest`
 Made the library work!
 Now to merge back to my feature123 branch
 `git add .`
 `git commit -m "Library included!"`
 `git checkout feature123`
 `git merge feature123_libtest`
 Oh no!
-You have conflicts with the merge!
+I have conflicts with the merge!
 This is a great time to be using an IDE (like VS Code) that has some great built-in git features.
 Otherwise I *could* use `git merge --abort` to stop the merge process, then use `git push origin feature123` and `git push origin feature123_libtest` then use GitHub to handle the merge conflicts.
 But that's too much hassle, I'd rather handle it locally, so I'll use my less-awesome IDE to check each of my files for the conflicts, and fix it without the aid of a program, ouch.
 ... several hours later ...
 I forgot, the library completely replaces the work I did on feature123 branch...So, I really just need to merge the latest development branch into my feature123_libtest and push it to remote and submit a pull request for merging it into development.
 `git checkout development`